-- To give participants a deeper understanding of the universe of which they are part. - To give participants an ability to evaluate and put in a broader context, media reports on astronomy. - To increase participants' awareness of the world around them, including the origin of everything, and in particular to no longer see the night sky a painted dome but as a dynamic ever changing place, a 3 dimensional entity.
+- To give you a deeper understanding of the universe of which you are part. - To give you an ability to evaluate and put in a broader context, media reports on astronomy. - To increase your awareness of the world around you, including the origin of everything, and in particular to no longer see the night sky as a painted dome but as a dynamic everchanging place, a 3-dimensional entity.